r21t/Data_Analysis_Case_Study_Cyclist/README.md

-# Data_Analysis_Case_Study_Cyclist
+# Data_Analysis_Cyclist
-This is my first project/Casestudy on Data analysis.
-This is a case sudy that i got from Google Data analysis certification from coursera.
+This is my first project on Data analysis that was provided by Google from Google Data analysis certification from coursera.
 ___________________________________
 ## Introduction